 Members of the National Cooperative Housing Union (Nachu) have no reason to smile following the discontinuation for their housing project that was being implemented by the SACCO.
 This decision was necessary after reduced contributions and repayments pointed at the imminent loan defaults impacted by the pandemic.

-The chairman of the Sacco Mr Francis Kamande reported that many of 400 housing units beneficiaries had come forward to request for partial release of their savings in order to meet their daily needs, most of them have lost their jobs or suffering from low income.“The impact of the pandemic in the housing sector has seen us put brakes to numerous housing projects being funded by us for individual members and those fronted by housing co-operatives,” he said.
+The chairman of the Sacco Mr Francis Kamande reported that in the project many of 400 housing units beneficiaries had come forward to request for partial release of their savings in order to meet their daily needs, most of them have lost their jobs or suffering from low income.“The impact of the pandemic in the housing sector and housing projects has seen us put brakes to numerous housing projects being funded by us for individual members and those fronted by housing co-operatives,” he said.

 The chairman also added that the SACCO had rescheduled about sh500 million worth of loans owed to it by various parties such as Boda Boda riders, co-operative societies, hotels and small-time traders in fresh produce in the past quarter.